 WordPress templates make it easier for developers to create dynamic content and apply a consistent style across multiple posts or pages.
 While this is a very useful feature, it’s been skipped over by many users due to the required degree of coding.

 However, this is no longer the case.
-The new Elementor Theme Builder includes the ability to create custom single post templates without doing any coding whatsoever.
+Elementor Theme Builder includes the ability to create custom single post WordPress templates without doing any coding whatsoever.
 This opens up for new possibilities for every user, regardless of their coding expertise.

-In this article, we’ll introduce you to single post templates and show you how you can create one yourself.
+In this article, we’ll introduce you to single post templates and show you how you can create a WordPress custom post yourself.
 We’ll cover both the standard, code-based method, and then demonstrate how you can use the Elementor Theme Builder to create a custom single post template without any coding at all.
 Let’s get started!

 In a nutshell, you can use WordPress templates to apply a set of styles and content to a post or page.
 Post templates, in particular, enable you to create different designs you can apply to certain posts, without having to recreate the styling and format every time.
 It’s similar to how a stencil enables you to draw a certain shape over and over by giving you an outline you can fill with new content each time.